mletenay/home-assistant-goodwe-inverter/README.md

 # GoodWe solar inverter sensors for Home Assistant

-The GoodWe [Home Assistant](https://home-assistant.io/) custom component will retrieve data from a GoodWe inverter connected to a local network.
+This [Home Assistant](https://home-assistant.io/) custom component will retrieve data from a GoodWe inverter connected to a local network.
 It has been reported to work on GoodWe ET, EH, ES, EM, DT, D-NS, XS and BP families of inverters.
 It may work for other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.

+(If you can't communicate with the inverter despite your model is listed above, it is possible you have old ARM firmware version.
+Usually the ARM firmware (not the nverter firmware) has to be >=13.
+You should ask manufacturer support to upgrade your ARM firmware to be able to communicate with inveter via UDP.)

 ## Requirements